ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

     ✔ "specdiscovery/sunset-discovery" has successfully been created.
     ```

 6. After creating the new `SpecDiscovery`, run the following command to see two SpecDiscoveries.
-The `sunset-discovery` `SpecDiscovery` is the resource that will be used to find the documentation from the `sunset` pod.
-The other `SpecDiscovery`, beginning with `cli-`, has been previously created on section [Deploy your agents with AMPLIFY CLI](/docs/central/connect-api-manager/deploy-your-agents-with-amplify-cli/).
+The `sunset-discovery` is the resource that will be used to find the documentation from the `sunset` pod.

     ```bash
     ~ » amplify central get specdiscoveries -s mesh-env